-This article explains how to install and use Kubectl to manage a Vultr Kubernetes Engine (VKE) cluster.
-In addition, you are to use the tool's basic functionalities to view and manage Kubernetes cluster resources.
+This guide explains how to install and use kubectl to manage a Vultr Kubernetes Engine (VKE) cluster.

 Prerequisites